alexander-pick/MKMTool/README.md

 + changed the default minutes for the bot

 23.02.2017
-+ country is no longer hardcoded and now determained at startup from your account details
++ country is no longer hard-coded and now determined at startup from your account details
 + code was cleaned up

 22.02.2017